harness/developer-hub/release-notes/continuous-integration.md

 :::

-## Downtime notice: Harness Cloud macOS image update
+## Harness Cloud macOS image update

-Over the weekend of 4 February 2024, Harness Cloud macOS runners will be updated to the latest version of macOS Sonoma, which includes an Xcode upgrade to 15.2 (default) and 15.1.
+Over the weekend of 4 February 2024, Harness Cloud macOS runners were updated to the latest version of macOS Sonoma, which includes an Xcode upgrade to 15.2 (default) and 15.1.

 During the upgrade process, Harness Cloud builds may be unavailable for approximately 20 minutes.

+This version of Sonoma is not compatible with earlier Xcode versions.
 If your pipelines rely on a specific Xcode version, you must update your pipelines accordingly for the new version.

 Contact [Harness Support](mailto:support@harness.io) if you have any questions.